How do I report a power outage, or find out details about an ongoing power outage?

 What if some of my consumption isn't appearing in my account history?

-Occasionally there may be communication difficulties between the meter and Hydro Ottawa's meter data collectors.
-Metering data is stored within the Smart Meter and may be collected once the connection is re-established.
+Occasionally there may be communication difficulties between your meter and Hydro Ottawa's meter data collectors.
+Metering data is stored within your meter and may be collected once the connection is re-established.
 If this problem persists, please notify us.

 My account no longer shows Time-of-Use information?